How To Print DTF Transfers At Home 🏠🎨

 -

-Forgetting to mirror the design before printing
+Failing to mirror design before printing causes reversed graphics and unreadable text.

 -